World freestyle skiing and snowboarding championships moved to Aspen

-World championships for big air, halfpipe and slopestyle skiing and snowboarding have been relocated to Aspen, Colo., next month.
+World championships for big air, halfpipe and slopestyle skiing and snowboarding have been relocated to Aspen Snowmass in Colorado next month.

-Aspen, which also hosts the annual Winter X Games, hosts worlds for those three ski and snowboard disciplines from March 10-16, according to an International Ski Federation calendar.
+Aspen, which also hosts the annual Winter X Games, holds worlds for those three ski and snowboard disciplines from March 10-16.
+That will be followed by the U.S. Grand Prix, also at Buttermilk Ski Resort in Aspen from March 18-21, the first 2022 Olympic tryout events in halfpipe and slopestyle skiing and snowboarding.

 Previously, it was announced that world championships for the other disciplines relocated: